Update on Bradstow School in Kent

 In November last year, Wandsworth Council proposed closing Bradstow School at the end of the 2024/25 academic year.
 This decision was purely driven by the unwillingness of some councils to pay fees at a level needed to ensure the school remains viable.

-“Our priority is to ensure that any transition, if the decision goes ahead, is smooth and that children continue to receive high-quality, specialised support.
-We thank Bradstow’s dedicated staff for their invaluable service over the years and will work with them closely throughout this process.”
+“Our priority is to support the school’s leadership to ensure that any transition is smooth and that children continue to receive high-quality, specialised support.
+We thank Bradstow’s dedicated staff for their invaluable service over the years and we will continue to work with them closely throughout this process.”

 Wandsworth Council is committed to supporting children with SEND locally, keeping them educated and cared for within Wandsworth or as close to their homes as possible.